 In some cases, a one-off lump sum payment may also be more useful to employees than a regular monthly income.
 This is especially the case where there are big expenses to meet, such as out-of-pocket medical costs or mobility equipment following a critical illness diagnosis.

-Compare Group Quotes & Get Expert Advice
+Compare Group Quotes & Get Specialist Advice

 Whether you eventually opt for Group Income Protection or Group Critical Illness Cover, it makes sense to choose and adviser such as Drewberry to help implement your scheme.